 Instructions

 - Preheat the oven to 350 degrees and set the oven racks to the middle positions.
-Grease a 2 quart baking dish using butter or shortening.
+Grease a 2 quart baking dish or very large cast iron skillet using butter or shortening.

 - In a large bowl, mix together the peaches, granulated sugar, cornstarch, vanilla, and salt.
 Set aside.